Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Suitable For:

-The Rhodesian Ridgeback is a high-energy breed that requires regular exercise and mental stimulation, which makes them good for active families.
+The Rhodesian Ridgeback is a high-energy breed that requires regular exercise and high levels of mental stimulation, which makes them good for active families.
 They are also independent, which makes them best suited to experienced owners.
 However, when raised properly, they are excellent family pets and can adapt to various living environments.
 They are also smaller than Rottweilers, so they don’t need quite as much space.

 Which Breed Is Right for You?

-Rhodesian Ridgebacks are a bit more active than Rottweilers.
+Rhodesian Ridgebacks can be a bit more active than Rottweilers.
 They are also more stubborn and independent, so they are likely better for experienced owners.
 Rottweilers also need plenty of exercise but are more eager to please, so they are easier to train, making them better for new pet owners as long as they can keep up with them.
 Both are affectionate, loyal, and protective and make great companions.

 Related Reads: